-While this app is useful for users managing several devices, it does nothing to actually protect your mobile phone.
-That said, Sophos’s other app, Intercept X, is pretty good — it has excellent detection rates, comes with plenty of extra features, and doesn’t drain phone battery during use.
+While this app is useful if you’re managing several devices, it does nothing to actually protect your mobile phone.
+That said, Sophos’s other app, Intercept X, is pretty good — it has excellent detection rates, comes with plenty of extra features, and doesn’t drain your phone battery.

 The Sophos Intercept X Android app features include:

 - Malware protection — Scans apps and media for malware.